AlbinMartinsson/client-cpp/README.md

 `my_provider.config` is a struct containing settings, see more under `config`.
 The `json_object` shod contain the msgs you providing.
+The callbackFunctions need to be a int returner.
+That returns 1 when it is working.
+And the parameters need to be of type `const char*` and `std::string*`.

 ### Consumer example
 ```cpp